micmejia/bible-dump/AMPC/James/Jas 5.md

-Let the [latter] one be sure that whoever turns a sinner from his evil course will save [that one's] soul from death and will cover a multitude of sins [[^a]procure the pardon of the many sins committed by the convert].
+Let the [latter] one be sure that whoever turns a sinner from his evil course will save [that one's] soul from death and will cover a multitude of sins [procure the pardon of the many sins committed by the convert].